Institut auf dem Rosenberg: History

 Even initially, the school was built with the intention of housing all French, German, Italian, Swiss, and Anglo-American faculties from different regions of the world to prepare students to sit different national qualifications in Switzerland.

 By the 1960s, the Anglo-American section of the school typically maintained around 60 international pupils aged between eleven and eighteen who, irrespective of their nationality, would also sit for the American SAT.
 During this period, the staff turnover was apparently high.
 Milton Toubkin, an educationist who founded Southbank International School, argued the school at this time was more concerned with money than academic standards.

 Admissions

-Rosenberg has a limited student capacity and has been described as one of the more exclusive Swiss boarding schools.
-Spaces are allocated on unusual merit, and it is rare for a student to join after the academic year begins.
+Rosenberg has a limited student capacity and has been described as one of the more 'exclusive' Swiss boarding schools.
+Spaces are allocated on merit, and it is rare for a student to join after the academic year begins.
 In general, an applicant may be registered up until December with an application fee of CHF1,000 to join a waiting list.
 Selected candidates are then called to sit through an intensive admissions test.

 Various figures have been suggested for the total enrolment.
 A 2019 article in the magazine Air Mail claimed 300 students from 48 different nationalities, while the South China Morning Post reported in the same year that "no more than 260" are enrolled.
 Other sources have repeated a lower figure of 230.